peteroupc/classic-wallpaper/docs/uielements.md

 [^21]: See also _Macintosh Human Interface Guidelines_, p.
 233, which discusses deriving smaller icons from larger ones (in this case, 16 &times; 16 icons from 32 &times; 32 ones).

 [^22]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

+[^22a]: I am reminded of the way textures were created for the modern game _QUOD_ by "Daivuk": they were stored as editing commands such as bevels, sunken areas, and tiling.

 [^23]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.
 For an example of an animation in the form of a single image file, see Herman Rodent, "Animation in Win32", Microsoft Developer Network, Feb.
 1, 1994.